 WD Woodberry Down in London, UK

-GS Gartenstadt Drewitz in Potsdam, Germany
+GSD Gartenstadt Drewitz in Potsdam, Germany

 JPS/F Jefferson Park State/Federal in Cambridge, MA (US)